qitianwu/DIFFormer/Readme.md

 ```

 - 3): **Encoding a batch of graphs (graphs can be disconnected with each other)**: given a batch of graphs, where their node features and graph adjacency are stacked as one big node feature matrix $\overline X$ and one big adjacency matrix $\overline A$ (diagonal block),
-the model outputs the embeddings $\overline Z$ or predictions $\overline Y$ for nodes in all graphs within the batch.
+the model outputs the embeddings $\overline Z$ for nodes in all graphs within the batch.
 Please refer to codes in `./physical particle` for how to use it.

 ```python
     model = DIFFormer_v2(in_channels, hidden_channels, out_channels, use_graph=True)